meronmkifle/free-cv-builder/README.md

 ## Why I Built This

-I just wanted to update my CV — but every site I tried made me do all the work, then asked for money to download it.
+I just wanted to update my CV, but every site I tried made me do all the work, then asked for money to download it.
 A bit frustrating.

 So I built this: a tool that’s actually free, easy to use, and produces a CV that looks good right away — no extra editing needed.